CWRU Policies for Teaching Assistant Training

 Background

 In 1993, the Office of the Provost established a requirement that graduate students functioning as teaching assistants (TAs) be trained using a series of UNIV courses coordinated through Educational Student Services (ESS).
 One component of the training required international TAs to undergo an oral evaluation, the CWRU Spoken English Test (SET), to assess spoken English proficiency.
-Results from the SET determined whether or not an international student would be required to complete additional study to meet necessary competency standards.
-A revised set of policies regarding TAs was released by the Office of the Provost in March 2011.
-The 2011 revisions included:
+Results from the SET determined whether an international student would be required to complete additional study to meet necessary competency standards.
+In 2004, the requirement for training was extended to undergraduates acting in TA roles.
+An updated set of policies regarding TAs was released by the Office of the Provost in March 2011.
+Responsibility for administering TA training was moved to the University Center for Innovation in Teaching and Education (UCITE) in August 2018.
+This document presents additional clarifications and updates to the policy.

 Undergraduate TA Training